Learn / Blog / Article

 How to measure your CES

-CES data is collected by surveying customers after a single action (e.g., customer completes a purchase) or interaction (e.g., customer receives help from the support team) with a business.
+CES data is collected by surveying customers in real-time after a single action (e.g., customer completes a purchase) or interaction (e.g., customer receives help from the support team) with a business.
 The survey can appear directly on a website page, or be emailed as soon as the action is completed.

 Customers are typically asked to rate the ease of their experience through a numerical 1-5 or 1-7 scale, but more creative and visual solutions can include an emoticon anger-to-happiness scale.

 The collected answers are then averaged to give an idea of how much effort a certain process requires of customers.

 What is a good customer effort score?

 There is no universal benchmark for a good CES because different ranges are used to measure answers: some businesses measure using a 1-5 scale, others 1-7, and others just use happy and sad faces and dispense of numbers altogether.

 Regardless, as a general principle: the higher the CES, the better.
 A high CES score means that your company provides an effortless experience for customers, while a low CES means that people find your processes arduous or your customer support ineffective—and you need to make improvements or risk losing customers and sustaining a high churn rate.